 - Type of Curriculum: The content of FDP may be categorized under three heads, (i) Behavioural, a set of benchmarked desired behaviours displayed (or observed/ felt) by individuals across a range of roles; (ii) Functional, competencies which help cater to crosscutting and operational requirements such as administration, procurement, technological awareness; and (iii) Domain, competencies that enable faculty members to effectively perform roles within a specialized discipline or field.
-Domain competencies are generally applicable to the core work of a training institute and are specific to the service it caters to. - Type of Faculty: Generally, faculty in CSTIs may be categorized into four heads i.e., serving officers on deputation, guest speakers, industry academia experts and permanent in-house faculty and expertise on learning facilitation. - Level of Training on transaction methodologies: Level of training may be categorized as (i) Basic, training that equips faculty members with the minimum competencies and proficiency levels within each competency to effectively perform their roles; At the time of Joining every CSTIs should make it mandatory for faculty/serving officer who joins the institute to go through basic FDPs meeting the requirement of the institute.
-These programs will be aimed towards orientation of faculty and (ii) Advanced, training that equips faculty members with the competencies that enable them to continually adapt and optimize their performance.
+Domain competencies are generally applicable to the core work of a training institute and are specific to the service it caters to. - Type of Faculty: Generally, faculty in CSTIs may be categorized into four heads i.e., serving officers on deputation, guest speakers, industry academia experts and permanent in-house faculty and expertise on learning facilitation. - Level of Training on transaction methodologies: Level of training may be categorized as (i) Basic (Level 1), training that equips faculty members with the minimum competencies and proficiency levels within each competency to effectively perform their roles; At the time of Joining every CSTIs should make it mandatory for faculty/serving officer who joins the institute to go through basic FDPs meeting the requirement of the institute.
+These programs will be aimed towards orientation of faculty and (ii) Advanced (level 2), training that equips faculty members with the competencies that enable them to continually adapt and optimize their performance.
 Specialized FDP to address a particular need of a training course.
+Please refer to the FDP design for Basic FDP (Annexure 8) and Advanced FDP (Annexure 9).
+The basic FDP has been conducted in NACIN as a pilot.